 Keep Your Cables Under Control

-It's also useful to have all my random electronic accessories in one place, so I don't need to tip everything out of my suitcase to find my phone charger in a hurry, or to satisfy the TSA agent as to exactly what's in my carry-on.
+It's also useful to have all your random electronic accessories in one place, so you don't need to tip everything out of your suitcase to find your phone chargers in a hurry, or to satisfy the TSA agent as to exactly what's in your carry-on.

 If you've ever been stuck with an airport delay, long layover, or dubious bedding in your hotel room, you'll appreciate what a difference having your own pillow makes.
-Sure, you could carry round a travel pillow or dedicated inflatable version if you like – but when you're in a bind, a dry bag works almost as well.
+Sure, you could carry around a travel pillow or dedicated inflatable version if you like, but when you're in a bind, a dry bag works almost as well.

 Just fold the top over once or twice, clip it together and lay your head down.
 It doesn't need much air inside—the pressure of you lying on it compresses the bag well enough to create a passable pillow for a few hours.
 Although it's no substitute for a real pillow, it's a lot better than trying to sleep with your head on dirty seats or the carpet in airports and bus stations.

 Staying in Shape